What started off a Q-tip painting quickly turned into full finger and body painting. This was Wy’s first time exploring painting with Q-tips.

 Occasionally, Wy would decide to get up and walk away for a minute then he would come back and try the process out some more.
 He was progressively getting more interested in the marks he was making on the paper.
 I could see him focus more on the mark making and less on just wanting to explore the cups and Q-tips.

 The final outcome doesn’t represent a rainbow or words or even an intended design.
-What the final outcome does represent is Wy’s successful first experience at exploring the process of painting with Q-tips!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+What the final outcome does represent is Wy’s successful first experience at exploring the process of painting with Q-tips!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!